UMostafa/Centris-realtor-web-scraper/README.md

 # Centris-realtor-web-scraper
-Web browsing and web scraping functions using the Selenium and BeautifulSoup libraries.
+Web browsing and web scraping functions in Python using the Selenium and BeautifulSoup libraries.

 Takes in a list of string value neighbourhoods passed as argument and returns a DataFrame containing key details from the listings' summary pages.